Rainier Avenue Paving & Traffic Calming Upgrades

 Funding

-Funding is provided by SB-1 and Measure U, a community-supported revenue measure.
+Funding is provided by California State Senate Bill 1 (SB 1), the Road Repair and Accountability Act of 2017 supported by the gas tax, and Measure U, a community-supported revenue measure.

 Rainier FAQ's

-In the course of community outreach, there were some common questions and concerns that were raised.
-The following are those questions and our responses to them.
-If you have additional questions or concerns, please contact Ken Eichstaedt, Senior Traffic Engineer and Project Manager for this project.
+Over the course of community outreach, there were some common questions and concerns that were raised.
+The following FAQs respond to what we’ve heard from the community.
+If you have additional questions or concerns, please contact project manager, Ken Eichstaedt, Senior Traffic Engineer.

 DRIVING LANES